Black Diamond Talus Review

-Sliding in under 2 oz. per gaiter, this pair is just a hair heavier than the Salomon Trail, a dedicated trail-running model, and the lightweight Rab Scree.
-Given the protection that it offers, we are quite happy with how these things carry both on our feet and in our bags.
+Sliding in under 2 oz. per gaiter, this pair is lightweight relative to the protection that it offers.
+We are quite happy with how these things carry both on our feet and in our bags.
 They easily fit in the side pocket or brain of a pack without adding any noticeable bulk to the load.

 We think this gaiter is a good value for the average hiker or for anyone who spends a good bit of time outdoors.
-Retailing at $35, their durability will ensure that you get your money's worth.
+Their durability will ensure that you get your money's worth.
 We are a little bummed that there is an added cost of replacing the instep strap every so often.
-It seems a little counterintuitive, but that seems to be the price you pay for the ability to replace it at all, as opposed to a sturdier, but nonreplaceable version found on the many models like the REI Co-Op Alpine 3/4 or Outdoor Research Overdrive Wrap.
+It seems a little counterintuitive, but that seems to be the price you pay for the ability to replace it at all, as opposed to a sturdier, but nonreplaceable version found on the many models like the Outdoor Research Overdrive Wrap.
 On the plus side, parachute cord can usually be had for pretty cheap.

 The Black Diamond Talus is a lightweight, easy-to-attach gaiter.
 At first blush, it looks like a pretty simple, cheesy model, but once it's out on the trail, it proves itself worthy of your ankle protection.
 It has some subtle, but thoughtful features, like the multi-fabric design, which balances durability and breathability, as well as a reflective logo, which adds just a little extra visibility in the dark.
 We do caution that it is not meant for every type of footwear, but with hiking boots, this gaiter is on its game.
 It earns a Best Buy award for its consistency across the scoreboard and — we say this without any irony - for being perfectly average.